hello!

 jillian rose

 I've also done some thinking and have decided to make some changes to my project.
-Beginning Jan 1, 2% of all sales through my Etsy site will be donated to organizations providing support for Indigenous Peoples around the world through funding and advocacy.
+Beginning Jan 1, a percentage of all sales through my Etsy site will be donated to organizations providing support for Indigenous Peoples around the world through funding and advocacy.

 ALL sales, not just feathers.

 At some point this year I started to feel a little uncomfortable about my Feather Project.
-I felt pressured to continue making feathers even when I wasn't inspired to make them, because having no feathers in the shop meant no possibility of giving 10% to these two organizations.
+I felt pressured to continue making feathers even when I wasn't inspired to make them, because having no feathers in the shop meant no possibility of giving to these organizations.
 Limiting my donations to only feather sales felt too confining.
-It’s also possible that the name itself limited the way in which we view Indigenous Peoples, or at least didn’t aid in expanding our view.
-"Feather" Project felt a bit synonymous with "Indigenous" Project, only adding to the stereotype of the stoic Indian with a feather headdress.
+"Feather" Project felt synonymous with "Indigenous" Project, only adding to the stereotype of the stoic Indian with a feather headdress.

 Here’s to a new year and new perspectives!